TheImpulseJudge/The-Impulse-Judge/README.md

 **Branding & Identity:**
 - "The Impulse Judge" and "Impulse Judge" names
-- The Judge character, persona, and voice
+- The Judge character and persona
 - Original visual designs and artwork we created
 - Marketing taglines and slogans